caosol/Fontchanger/README.md

 - Magisk 19.0 +
 - All devices
 - All Android versions ( Now Supports Android 10 )
-- Roboto/Google-Sans/Product-Sans font as default font
+- Roboto/Google-Sans/Product-Sans font as default font (One Plus CAN USE slate font)

 ## Credits
 - Font Files from <a href="https://forum.xda-developers.com/android/themes/fonts-flashable-zips-t3219827">@giaton @xdadevelopers</a>